xszheng2020/lingua/README.md

  ┃ ┃ ┗ 📜train_state_00001.json
  ┣ 📂code # Backup of the code at the moment the job was launched ┣ 📂logs
- ┃ ┗ 📂166172 # Logs for each GPU in this slurm job.
+ ┃ ┗ 📂166172 # Logs for each GPU in this SLURM job.
  ┃ ┃ ┣ 📜166172.stderr
  ┃ ┃ ┣ 📜166172.stdout
  ┃ ┃ ┣ 📜166172_0.err